vgmoose/wiiu-space/README.md

 ## Space Game
 This is a Wii U homebrew application.
 Due to an exploit on the latest Wii U firmware, you can play latest version on 5.5.0/5.5.1 by clicking [here](http://wiiu.vgmoose.com/space.mp4).
-For more info, see the [thread on it here](https://gbatemp.net/threads/release-space-game.414342/).
+For more info, see the [thread on it here](https://gbatemp.net/threads/release-space-game.414342/) and the [video here](https://www.youtube.com/watch?v=KMuicPmOIHw).

 ![Logo](http://vgmoose.com/posts/24261201%20-%20[release]%20Space%20Game!%20(for%20Wii%20U).post/title.png)